QuantFILab/pmarupanthorn/content/teaching/_index.md

           - teaching
     design:
       view: article-grid
-      columns: 3
+      columns: 4
       params:
-        paginator: 0  # Show all items by setting paginator to 0
+        paginator:10  # Show all items by setting paginator to 0
 ---